mukul-nayak/nameit/README.md

 # Name It
-"Name It" is a simple react application that allows users to search for a cool name for their next project/startup.
+"Name It" is a simple react application that allows users to search for a cool name for their next project/startup. <br> <br>
+Do you find it difficult to name your projects or ventures?
+Fear not!
+Check out this cool name suggestion application which will help you find the best name for your next project, venture, or startup.
+Keep building!
 ### Deployed @ https://mukul-nayak.github.io/nameit/

 # Getting Started with Create React App